Maersk Mc-Kinney Moller (ship)

 Maersk Mc-Kinney Moller (/da/) is the first ship of Maersk Line's of container vessels.
 At the time of its entry into service in 2013, it had the largest cargo capacity in twenty-foot equivalent unit (TEU) of any vessel, and was the longest container ship in service worldwide.
 Constructed for Maersk by Daewoo Shipbuilding & Marine Engineering (DSME) of South Korea, it was launched in February 2013 and began operational service during July 2013.
-It was named for Mærsk Mc-Kinney Møller, the CEO of Maersk from 1965 to 1993.
+It was named for Arnold Mærsk Mc-Kinney Møller, the CEO of Maersk from 1965 to 1993.
 The ship is the first of a class of 20 identical vessels.

 Design overview

 Maersk Mc-Kinney Moller was the world's largest and most efficient operational container ship at the time of its completion, totalling 399 m in length and with a cargo capacity of 18,270 TEU containers.
 Its efficiency is maximized by fuel-efficient engines and a maximum speed of 23 kn, reducing its fuel consumption and carbon dioxide emissions by 20 percent compared to the previous most efficient cargo vessel.
 However, due to its size, cost, and use of twin engines, its efficiency is reduced severely if it is not fully loaded; the shipping analyst Richard Meade asserts that it is "probably the most inefficient ship ever built" when loaded to less than 50%.
 During normal operations, Maersk Mc-Kinney Moller is crewed by a complement of 19, although it has sufficient accommodation for 34 crew members.